 Marc Prosser, Co-founder, Fit Small Business

-Analyzing your ad’s performance is an important step to maximizing conversion.
+Analyzing your ad’s performance is an important step to maximizing conversion and make the most of your search engine marketing strategy.
 You need to have access to data that shows how your display ad is performing so you can continue to adjust its design until you get the results you want.
 Freshmarketer is an all-in-one conversion rate optimization hub that provides A/B testing, form optimization, heat maps, and session replays, so you can see how viewers interact with your display ads.
 Best of all, it’s free for up to 10,000 monthly visitors (approximately 70,000 page views).
 Try out Freshmarketer today.

 11. Focus on Simple & Visual Ads